bracytrae/bracytrae/README.md

 <sub><em> **dsa progress -** 6 of 150 problems completed </em></sub>

 <sub><em> Psst...
 Codédex has been pivotal to my growth as a software engineer. <3 </em></sub>

+## Currently Building

+I'm looking to work on upcoming projects to improve my cv and prepare for possible future hackathons.